Jacob Wysocki

 Jacob Wysocki (born June 20, 1990) is an American actor and comedian.

 Life and career

-Wysocki became interested in acting while still in high school.
+Wysocki is an only child.
+He became interested in acting while still at Narbonne High School.
 During these years, he also performed with ComedySportz and started to act in school plays.
-Afterwards he was cast as Dante Piznarski in the ABC Family drama series Huge.
+After graduating high school in 2008, Wysocki got a degree in English from El Camino College and continued performing improv on the side, which was how he was discovered and cast as Dante Piznarski in the ABC Family drama series Huge.

-He took his first leading role in 2011 alongside John C. Reilly in the dramedy Terri.
-In 2014 he starred in the horror movie Unfriended.
+He took his first leading role in 2011 alongside John C. Reilly in the dramedy Terri, which was shown at the 2011 Sundance Film Festival.
+In 2014, he starred in the horror movie Unfriended.
+Since 2022, Wysocki has appeared in multiple productions on the streaming service Dropout.

+Wysocki is also a member of the improv group Yeti, and he has appeared on various podcasts, including Rotating Heroes, Improv 4 Humans, Get Played, Chillumanati, Artists on Artists on Artists on Artists, ManDogPod, Expo Exposé, Comedy Bang!
+Bang!, Best Friends, Hello From the Magic Tavern, and his own podcast I Don't Want To Talk About Fight Club Anymore.